 The State Education Department (SED) no longer questions a parent’s right to opt their child out of the state tests but has not adopted a formal state policy.
 Therefore, the opt-out process is different in each district.
-You should check with your school principal or district administrator to find out the process in your school district.
+You should check with your school principal or district administrator to find out the process in your district.
 If the district does not have a standard form, send the principal a letter stating the tests you do not want your child to take part in and request the district provide a productive alternative activity.
 All requests for opt-outs should be made in writing to ensure a paper trail should a question arise about whether you requested that your child not take the state tests.
-The letter should be provided to the school Principal prior to the start of the state testing period.
+The letter should be provided to the school principal prior to the start of the state testing period.
 The sooner the letter is provided the less likely the district is to dispute your request.
 Some parents provide the letter on the first day of school.

 FEDERAL REQUIREMENT FOR TESTING

 New provisions in ESSA requires districts to inform parents and guardians of opt-out policies and affirms a parent’s right to have their children opt-out of statewide standardized tests, where state and local policies permit.
 However, SED has taken the position that since New York State law is silent on the right to opt-out, there is no obligation to inform parents.

-“(A) IN GENERAL.—At the beginning of each school year, a local educational agency that receives funds under this part shall notify the parents of each student attending any school receiving funds under this part that the parents may request, and the local educational agency will provide the parents on request (and in a timely manner), information regarding any State or local educational agency policy regarding student participation in any assessments mandated by section 1111(b)(2) and by the State or local educational agency, which shall include a policy, procedure, or parental right to opt the child out of such assessment, where applicable.
+- [ESEA III2 (e)(2)(A)]“IN GENERAL.—At the beginning of each school year, a local educational agency that receives funds under this part shall notify the parents of each student attending any school receiving funds under this part that the parents may request, and the local educational agency will provide the parents on request (and in a timely manner), information regarding any State or local educational agency policy regarding student participation in any assessments mandated by section 1111(b)(2) and by the State or local educational agency, which shall include a policy, procedure, or parental right to opt the child out of such assessment, where applicable.

 NEW YORK STATE PLAN

 ESSA requires the state utilize a methodology for calculating student achievement that includes all continuously enrolled students, regardless of whether or not they took the test.
-Schools must report aggregate data for the schools that have student participation rates of less than 95 percent.
-Participation rates are reported for all accountability subgroups in all schools.
+Schools must report aggregate participation rates for all accountability subgroups in all schools.
 ESSA also makes it clear: it is up to states to determine how participation rates will factor into the state accountability system.

 SED has stated publically that they do not intend to identify schools for improvement if the schools have high academic achievement but low participation rates.
-SED will calculate student achievement using two different methodologies, one that includes all enrolled students to meet the requirement of the law and a second calculation based only on those students that participate in the State assessments.
+SED has chosen to calculate student achievement using two different methodologies, one that includes all enrolled students to meet the requirement of the law and a second calculation based only on those students that participate in the State assessments.
 These two measures will be combined to create a composite academic achievement measure.
 SED intends to use the second calculation to differentiate schools with low participation rates from those with actual low achievement.
 However, by combining these measures, the results will be an academic achievement measure that will be lower in schools with high opt-outs.
 Based on the new list of CSI schools released January 17, 2019, it appears opt-outs had an effect on mislabeling schools as underperforming.